exalearn/ExaMol/docs/quickstart.rst

 how to search through them (``selector``), and how many quantum chemistry computations will be run (``num_to_run``).

-The ``search_space`` option requires the path to a list of SMILES strings as a single file.
+The ``search_space`` option requires the path to a list of SMILES strings as a list of files.

 The selector defines an adaptive experimental design algorithm -- an algorithm which uses the predictions from machine learning models to identify the best computations.